Our Stories Need You

 In our innovative Shared Journeys workshops, learners of English as a new language tour the recreated apartments of immigrant and migrant families and compare them to their own experiences while practicing vocabulary, listening, and conversation skills.
 Offerings include programs for adults, middle and high school students, and families.

-Join us for free readings, discussions, performances, and screenings that spotlight New York’s immigrants, migrants, and refugees and the issues that impact us, past and present.
+Join us for free book talks, discussions, family events, and more that spotlight New York’s immigrants, migrants, and refugees and the issues that impact us, past and present.

 Your Story, Our Story